Shell, Exxon profits swell on higher crude price

 Norway's Statoil (STL.OL) said its adjusted net income rose 50 percent to $2.07 billion in the third quarter and its production climbed 14 percent.
 Still, the company cautioned that its output would fall slightly this year.

-(Reporting by Tom Bergin in London, Anna Driver in Houston and Matt Daily in New York, editing by David Cowell, Dave Zimmerman and Gunna Dickson)
+(Reporting by Tom Bergin in London, Anna Driver in Houston and Matt Daily in New York, editing by David Cowell and Dave Zimmerman)